-To mitigate against the risks identified, the Forge Holiday Group employs an in-house legal function, market experts and finance professionals to monitor the performance of the Group and any changes in legislation.
+To mitigate against the risks identified, the Forge Holiday Group employs an in-house corporate affairs expert within its legal function, market experts and finance professionals to monitor the performance of the Group and any changes in legislation.
 This allows the Group to react quickly to change and adapt the strategies and processes accordingly.
-The group also offers a wide range of holidays at varying price levels to service any change in behaviour and demand.
+The Group also offers a wide range of holidays at varying price levels to service any change in behaviour and demand.